MelJan/PyDeep/docs/tutorials/RBM_MNIST_big.rst

    reverse AIS Partition: 958.714291654 (LL train: -127.626013352, LL test: -130.42508545)

 The structure of the filters and the samples are quite similar.
 But the samples for the centered RBM look a bit sharper and the log-likelihood is significantly higher.
-Note that zou can reach better values with normal RBMs but this highly depends pm the training setup. while centering is rather robust to that.
+Note that you can reach better values with normal RBMs but this highly depends on the training setup, whereas centering is rather robust to that.

 Source code
 ***********